dmorrison/dotfiles/README.md

-= Ryan Bates Dot Files
+# Derek Morrison's Dot Files

-These are config files to set up a system the way I like it.
+My personalizations to Ryan Bates's [dotfiles](https://github.com/ryanb/dotfiles) repository.

-== Installation
+# Installation

-  git clone git://github.com/ryanb/dotfiles ~/.dotfiles cd ~/.dotfiles rake install
+  git clone git://github.com/dmorrison/dotfiles ~/.dotfiles cd ~/.dotfiles rake install

-== Environment
+# Environment

 I am running on Mac OS X, but it will likely work on Linux as well with minor fiddling.
 I primarily use zsh, but this includes some older bash